 Time swept them aside, and death stilled heart and brain,

 But here in my verses they live once again.

 Like Jesus, whose voice called the dead back to life.

-Another classical Persian poet who mentioned the name Jesus in one of his poems was Nasser Khossrow (11th century).
+Another classical Persian poet who has mentioned the name Jesus in one of his poems is Nasser Khossrow (11th century.)

 Account him no man, who is faithless and false,

 Though Adam as father he claim;

 Though Mary his mother be, non-ranks with Jesus,